WordPress Traffic Automation Blueprint – Part 3 (Configuration)

 (RebelMouse)

-RebelMouse is a news aggregator for your social profiles and RSS feeds.
-Your content displays in a Pinterest-like format and visitors can follow your website.
+RebelMouse is a news aggregator for your RSS feeds and social profiles.
+Your content displays in a Pinterest-like format and visitors can follow your RebelMouse account.

 Tip

-There are many different solutions that can be incorporated into your web traffic system.
-Please feel free to contact us if you would like to explore some of these further and discuss a strategy to suit your needs.
+There are many different technologies and third-party applications you can incorporate into your traffic blueprint.
+Please feel free to contact us if you need assistance exploring some of these further, or to discuss a configuration strategy to suit your needs.

-Once you have configured your server settings and set up external site accounts, it’s time to configure your site.
+After you have configured your server settings and set up third-party service accounts, it’s time to configure your WordPress site’s settings.

 The first step in configuring your WordPress site for traffic is to make sure that its global settings have been set up correctly.